ai-sismom/ai-sismom.github.io/README.md

 ## Project SisMOM / INPE / MCTI

 SisMOM is an acronym for **Oil Spill Monitoring System for the Ocean** in Portuguese (Brazil).
 It is funded by the Ministry of Science and Technology ([MCTI](https://www.gov.br/mcti/pt-br)) via [FINEP](http://www.finep.gov.br/) and is executed by [INPE](https://www.gov.br/inpe/pt-br) which engaged several partners institutions.
-In a nutshell, SisMOM, is a proof of concept of a dissuasion system for IBAMA and Brazilian Navy and is based on nine sub-projects which are composed by a coordinator and collaborators.
+In a nutshell, SisMOM is a proof of concept of a dissuasion system for IBAMA and Brazilian Navy and is based on nine sub-projects which are composed by a coordinator and collaborators.
 [More about SisMOM]().

 ## SisMOM composition